henryhugo/igcTrackViewerExtended/README.md

-## igcTrackViewerExtended
+# igcTrackViewerExtended

 Work realized by Hugo HENRY
 Assignement 2
 Develop an online service that will allow users to browse information about IGC files.

-# Features not realized
+## Features not realized

-MongoDB storage, GET /api/ticker/<timestamp>, problem with the clock trigger
+MongoDB storage, GET /api/ticker/timestamp, problem with the clock trigger

-# URLs
+## URLs

 - https://igctrackviewerextended.herokuapp.com/paragliding use GET